Gwen John: Legacy

+In a 1958 Daily News (London) article, it mentioned that John disliked selling her work and left possessions to her nephew, Edwin, Augustus' son.

 John's pictures are held in many public collections.
 Some of the best examples are in National Museum Cardiff and in Tate Britain, London.

 Still Lives, by Candida Cave, is a four-person play written in 1969 about Augustus John, Gwen John, Ida John (Augustus John's wife) and Dorelia McNeill (Augustus John's mistress).

 An art mystery novel The Gwen John Sculpture (1985), by John Andrews, writing as John Malcolm, features her stay in Meudon and her relationship with Rodin.

 Margaret Forster wrote a novel, published 2006, Keeping the World Away, centred upon a picture by John, A Corner of the Artist's Room in Paris, which starts with the story of John herself and then follows stories of fictional women who subsequently owned it and responded to it.
 The title comes from something written by John: "Rules to Keep the World away: Do not listen to people (more than is necessary); Do not look at people (ditto); Have as little intercourse with people as possible; When you come into contact with people, talk as little a possible ..."

 An S4C documentary presented by Ffion Hague about Gwen John's life included filming of the unveiling of a memorial plaque to the artist in Dieppe's Janval Cemetery in 2015.

 John was the aunt of the cellist Amaryllis Fleming, her brother's illegitimate daughter with his other mistress Evelyn Fleming, whose husband Valentine was a Member of Parliament.
 Other nephews and nieces included Sir Caspar, Vivien, Tristan de Vere Cole and Gwyneth Johnstone.
 Cole and Johnstone were also born from Augustus's other relationships.

+The National Museum Cardiff put on the first significant exhibition of her work in forty years in Gwen John: Strange Beauties from 7 February – 28 June 2026, to commemorate 150 years since John's birth.
+BBC 2 Wales made a documentary Keep the World Away – Finding Gwen John to accompany the exhibition, hosted by Sian Eleri.
+The catalog was edited by Rachel Stratton and Lucy Wood (ISBN 978-0-300-28657-1).
+The exhibit is scheduled to travel to the Yale Center for British Art from 18 February – 20 June 2027, and the National Museum of Women in the Arts from 30 July – 28 November 2027.